Trump will drop push for National Guard deployments in Chicago, LA and Portland, Ore.

 "Portland, Los Angeles, and Chicago were GONE if it weren't for the Federal Government stepping in," he said.

-The deployments in Chicago and Portland were blocked by the courts and Guard members left California after a sharp rebuke from a U.S. District Court judge earlier this month.
+The deployments in Chicago and Portland were blocked by the courts.
+Guard members left California after a sharp rebuke from a U.S. District Court judge earlier this month.
+On Wednesday, the Ninth Circuit Court of Appeals ruled that the Trump administration must return control of the Guard to California Gov. Gavin Newsom.

 Trump had argued that the Guard was needed in the Democratically-led cities to quell crime and protect federal immigration officers and facilities.
 Democratic governors in those states staunchly opposed the deployments and federal judges were also wary of allowing the military to intervene in civilian matters.